delira-dev/delira/docs/tutorial_delira.rst

 Additionally, it is possible to pass an aritrary number of keyword arguments to the class

-It is good practice to create a ``Hyperparameters`` object at the beginning and then use it for creating other objects which are needed for training, since you can use the classes attributes and changes in hyperparameters only have to be done once:
+It is good practice to create a ``Parameters`` object at the beginning and then use it for creating other objects which are needed for training, since you can use the classes attributes and changes in hyperparameters only have to be done once:

 .. code:: ipython3

     import torch
-    from delira.training import Hyperparameters
+    from delira.training import Parameters
     from delira.data_loading import RandomSampler, SequentialSampler

+    params = Parameters(fixed_params={
+        "model": {},
+        "training": {
-    hyper_params = Hyperparameters(batch_size=64, # batchsize to use
+            "batch_size": 64, # batchsize to use
-                                   num_epochs=2, # number of epochs to train optimizer_cls=torch.optim.Adam, # optimization algorithm to use
+            "num_epochs": 2, # number of epochs to train
+            "optimizer_cls": torch.optim.Adam, # optimization algorithm to use
-                                   optimizer_params={'lr': 1e-3}, # initialization parameters for this algorithm
+            "optimizer_params": {'lr': 1e-3}, # initialization parameters for this algorithm
-                                   criterions=[torch.nn.CrossEntropyLoss()], # the loss function
-                                   lr_sched_cls=None,  # the learning rate scheduling algorithm to use lr_sched_params={}, # the corresponding initialization parameters
+            "criterions": {"CE": torch.nn.CrossEntropyLoss()}, # the loss function "lr_sched_cls": None,  # the learning rate scheduling algorithm to use "lr_sched_params": {}, # the corresponding initialization parameters "metrics": {} # and some evaluation metrics }
-                                   metrics=[]) #
+    })

-    # recreating the data managers with the batchsize of the hyperparams object
+    # recreating the data managers with the batchsize of the params object
-    manager_train = BaseDataManager(dataset_train, hyper_params.batch_size, 1,
+    manager_train = BaseDataManager(dataset_train, params.nested_get("batch_size"), 1,
                                     transforms=None, sampler_cls=RandomSampler,
                                     n_process_loading=4)
-    manager_val = BaseDataManager(dataset_val, hyper_params.batch_size, 3,
+    manager_val = BaseDataManager(dataset_val, params.nested_get("batch_size"), 3,
                                   transforms=None, sampler_cls=SequentialSampler,
                                   n_process_loading=4)